Kansas vacation rental tax guide

 But new income opportunities bring new tax implications.
-Like hotel, motel, and B&B stays, short-term rentals in Kansas are subject to tax.
-Tax authorities expect short-term vacation rental hosts to collect short-term rental taxes from their guests and remit them to the proper authorities.
+Like hotel and B&B stays, short-term rentals in Kansas may be subject to tax.
+Tax authorities require short-term vacation rental hosts to collect applicable short-term rental taxes from their guests and remit them to the proper authorities.

 Location is key to compliance

-You can use our lodging tax lookup tool to get a rate report specific to your Kansas address.
-The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, number of required registrations, and minimum number of rented days to qualify as a taxable stay.
+Use our lodging tax lookup tool to get a rate report specific to your Kansas rental’s address.
+The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

-Before you can begin collecting taxes on your short-term rental in Kansas, you are legally required to register with the Kansas Department of Revenue.
-You can register online.
-When you register, you will receive an account number and a Certificate of Registration.
-You may also be required to register with local tax authorities.
-Be sure to check with them for details.
+Before you can begin collecting taxes on your short-term rental in Kansas, you’re legally required to register with the Kansas Department of Revenue.
+You can register online, and once you’ve registered, you’ll receive an account number and a Certificate of Registration as well as instructions on filing your lodging taxes.

 Do I need to form an LLC?

-In Kansas, you do not need to form an LLC in order to register with tax authorities.
+In Kansas, you don’t need to form an LLC to register with tax authorities.

 Local short-term rental regulations